LukeGrahamLandry/franca/devlog.md

+## (Oct 22)

+- a few more tedious bindings. confused myself with R.array wanting a pointer to a pointer. but now hello_triangle works in the browser.

+## (Oct 21)

+- now i need to read the structs out of linear memory and make js objects i can pass to webgpu.
+- enum names are inconsistant and painful
+- the unused layouts in BindGroupLayoutEntry aren't optional pointers in the c api, instead there's a BindingNotUsed value for the type field and if its that, the whole thing has to be passed as undefined in the js api.
+- create(Buffer) mapped_at_creation :WebBufferInitHack
+  - the arrayview i get from getmappedrange isn't going to be in linear memory so am i supposed to allocate a fake one an then copy it when you unmap? that seems like a pain.
+  - can i use writeBuffer instead or does that need the data to stay live until the queue is submitted? no, im pretty sure it does a staging buffer for me. but then it complains that i can't use it while its mapped. but its just initializing i don't need to ask for mappedatcreation because its going to be unmapped immediately anyway.
+  - that seems to work, but means i have to make it CopyDst even if that's not what you asked for, does it ever matter?

+## (Oct 20)

+- got to the point of the wasm calling webgpu wrappers so at least i can tell which ones i actually need. kinda fudged the setup stuff for now, can come back later.

+## (Oct 19)

+- generate code from dawn.json
+- so fucking annoying that you can't use webgpu without https. like `python3 -m http.server` is very convenient but then `navigator.gpu` is undefined because drawing a pretty picture is considered unsafe. ugh.

 ## (Oct 18)

 - (wasm) fix exporting a CodegenTask.Bounce
 - (json.fr) dumb eating an extra character after a string so it didn't work if theres no white space before the end token. added a test.
 - parse_json: structs use default field value when not provided
+- got dawn.json into structs

 ## (Oct 17)